Shahi Gobhi | Creamy Cauliflower Subzi

 Cauliflower and peas curry in a steel bowl with poori and rice in the background

 This subzi / sabzi can be eaten with rice or with roti / phulka.
-If given a choice my kids first choice would be to make Gobi Manchurian.
+If given a choice my kid's first choice would be to make Gobi Manchurian.
 But they love cauliflower in any recipe and get very excited when I buy them.

 Why make this recipe?

 This cauliflower subzi is very rich and flavorful.
-Hence the name for the dish Shahi Gobhi which literally translates into Royal Cauliflower.
+Hence the name for the dish is Shahi Gobhi which literally translates into Royal Cauliflower.

 This shahi Gobi recipe uses a fresh masala paste made with aromatic spices.
 It tastes great with rice or roti.
 My boys love it with some fresh phulka / pulka smeared with ghee.